-The Anderson Center name was announced at the Cotman Vistas Grand Opening in August, 2013, by Executive Director Steve Hansler.
+The Anderson Center name was announced at the Cotman Vistas Grand Opening in August, 2013, by President Steve Hansler.
 Below is an excerpt from Steve’s announcement:

 One of the most influential people in my career was Frank Anderson.
 Among his many involvements, Frank was a MAHO Board member for over twenty years and twice served as Board President.
 He was always positive and very supportive of MAHO’s work.
 He was a strong voice on the Board, making sure that MAHO stayed focused on its mission.

 Frank was the most effective advocate for people with disabilities that I have ever known.
 He knew everyone and quietly and persistently convinced people to do the right thing.
 We lost a great person when Frank died suddenly in late 2011.

 As such, I am pleased to announce that the new name for MAHO’s efforts to provide education and advocacy about accessibility is the Anderson Center for Accessible Living, in honor of Frank.
 I hope that the work we do with the Anderson Center for Accessible Living will continue Frank’s legacy of improving the lives of people with disabilities.